Love and Loathing at the DNC

 I did think that.

 We all know Rupert Murdoch has his own special spot in Hell.
 But she was young and, whatever.
 Better than Newsmax, I guess, which has its own makeshift “lounge” and reporting studio in the outside media tent.
 Gross.
-Walter Masterson went over there to mock them.
-Check his socials.
+Walter Masterson went over there to mock them on TikTok.

 Funniest moment: when Obama talked about how Trump was fixated on crowd sizes and used his hands to show how.